godskill0728/Azure-Custom-Vision/README.md

 Click on the device from the Azure IoT Edge blade to view more details about the modules running on the device.

 ![image](https://github.com/godskill0728/Azure-Custom-Vision/blob/master/docs/IoT_Hub_Module.png)

+# Result
+When the solution is finally deployed to the IoT Edge device the system will start telling you what items it thinks have been scanned.